Photographs from Makkah, Part 2

 Behind the white tents are three, 85-feet long walls that represent Jamarat, or the devil.
 Muslim pilgrims fling pebbles at these walls as ritual acts that must be performed during Hajj.

 The first and largest jamarat represents the devil’s temptation of prophet Ibrahim (Abraham) against sacrificing prophet Ismail (Ishmael) – may peace be upon them.
 The second wall represents the devil tempting Hajar, prophet Ibrahim’s wife, inducing her to stop her husband from carrying out Allah’s order.
 And the third wall represents the devil’s temptation of prophet Ismail to avoid being sacrificed.
 Prophet Ibrahim (may peace be upon him) was ordered to throw stones to ward the devil away.
 He threw seven stones each time, and the devil was rebuked each time.
-The ritual of stoning symbolizes these rebukes.
+The ritual of stoning symbolises these rebukes.
 The stoning also represents repudiation of man’s self and casting aside one’s low desires.

 The cave of Hira, where the first verse of the Qur’an was revealed

-By the age of forty, prophet Mohammed (may peace be upon him) was still living among an extremely backward people who were devoid of any traces of civilization and humanity.
+By the age of forty, prophet Mohammed (may peace be upon him) was still living among an extremely backward people who were devoid of any traces of civilisation and humanity.
 The deplorable situation of women who were treated worse than animals, as well as the prevalence of gambling, alcoholism and murder tortured his blessed heart.
 He observed nothing in that society except the darkness of ignorance.
-When he dealt with these people as a merchant, their immoral behavior disturbed him so much that he had to go to a lonely place where he would not be tormented by people’s inhuman behavior.
+When he dealt with these people as a merchant, their immoral behaviour disturbed him so much that he had to go to a lonely place where he would not be tormented by people’s inhuman behaviour.
 For these reasons and to find peace of mind, he would go to Mount Hira to contemplate.

 And it is somewhere on this mountain, in a cave, where the first verses of the Qur’an was revealed to him by Allah through the angel Gibrail (Gabriel):